DrKozak/Algorithm-Implementation/README.md

 # Algorithm-Implementation
-Algorithm projects written at University of Pittsburgh
+CS1501 projects written at University of Pittsburgh